Datahouse-projects/inventorySystem/readme.md

 We would like to extend our thanks to the following sponsors for helping fund on-going Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell):

+##user login details
+To access the system migrate all tables seed data to tables register new user;

 - **[Vehikl](https://vehikl.com/)**
 - **[Tighten Co.](https://tighten.co)**
 - **[Kirschbaum Development Group](https://kirschbaumdevelopment.com)**